-The EUPCN publishes a toolbox series, with new titles appearing biannually.
+The EUCPN publishes a toolbox series, with new titles appearing biannually.
 A toolbox focuses on the main theme of the Presidency and aims to support practitioners.
 It is a prevention-oriented manual in which we look at the difficulties and attempts to prevent the crime.
 The first part gives the current intelligence picture on the theme or presents an overview of the existing policies and legislative measures.
 The second and third part discuss good practices and also give recommendations on how to prevent the crime.

 Our last edition:

 This 16th toolbox in the series published by the EUCPN Secretariat deals with the main theme of the Finnish Presidency: the reduction and prevention of drug-related crime and the harm caused by drug use among young people.
 Know what you are dealing with and act accordingly.
 It sounds simple, but in practice it is rather hard to follow.
 This toolbox is a guide to help you achieve your goals and prevent drug-related crimes effectively.
 Part One describes the phenomenon and offers a way of knowing what you are dealing with.
 Once this is established, Part Two complements the first with an overview of effective approaches.
 A dedicated section with recommendations lists the core ideas and ties Parts One and Two together.
 Part Three presents the winners of the European Crime Prevention Award (ECPA), while all entries can be found in the Annex.